Jack Scannell, the man who coined Eroom’s law, on the end of an era in drug R&D, the frontier of drug discovery, and COVID-19.

 The present situation makes no sense.
 In therapy areas like metastatic cancer and Alzheimer’s, you have expensive, low-probability, chemical roulette played by lots of companies using the same kinds of disease models that they all know are lousy.

-People often find unexpected uses for drugs once they’re released, yet field discovery remains underexplored by the industry.
-How can we rehabilitate it as a valid method for drug discovery?
+People often find unexpected uses for drugs once they’re released, yet field discovery is still underexplored by the industry.
+Could it be rehabilitated as a valid method for drug discovery?

 A 2006 study that looked at this found that nearly 60 percent of new medical uses for drugs approved in a single year were discovered by practicing doctors who had little or nothing to do with drug companies or universities.9